Requirements for Certificates, Degrees and University Transfer

 Finally, it is important to note that you will not automatically earn your degree upon completion of the requirements.
 You must apply for graduation with the Admissions & Records (online or in-person) by the given deadline.
 Typically, you apply for graduation one semester prior to your final semester at VVC.

-Transferring to a Four-Year College/University
+Transferring to a Four-Year College or University

-- University of California (UC)
+- The University of California (UC) system

-- California State University (CSU)
+- The California State University (CSU) system

-- Private/Independent colleges and universities
+- Independent colleges and universities; and

 University of California (UC)